Skip to main content

 Most audiobook work is priced per finished hour — the length of the final mastered audiobook, not the time spent recording.

-ACX's official budgeting guidance suggests $200 PFH for narration as a baseline.
+These ranges are typical industry figures aggregated from narrator coaches, ACX guidance, and freelance marketplace data; individual rates vary widely by project type, genre, and reputation.
+ACX's published budgeting guidance suggests $200 PFH for narration as a reasonable baseline for indie author projects.
 For the full breakdown, see our audiobook production cost analysis.

 Royalty share

 ACX offers a royalty-share model where narrators work for free upfront in exchange for a percentage of audiobook sales.
-This can work for popular titles but is a gamble — many royalty-share audiobooks earn very little.
+This can pay off for popular titles but is a gamble — many royalty-share audiobooks earn very little.

 Flat fee